Laika: Ethics of animal testing

-Due to the overshadowing issue of the Soviet–U.S. Space Race, the ethical issues raised by this experiment went largely unaddressed for some time.
+Due to the overshadowing issue of the Soviet–U.S. Space Race, the ethical issues raised by this experiment, which were a matter of concern in the west, went largely unaddressed for some time.
 As newspaper clippings from 1957 show, the press was initially focused on reporting the political perspective, while Laika's health and retrieval – or lack thereof – only became an issue later.

 Sputnik 2 was not designed to be retrievable, and it had always been accepted that Laika would die.
 The mission sparked a debate across the globe on the mistreatment of animals and animal testing in general to advance science.
 In the United Kingdom, the National Canine Defence League called on all dog owners to observe a minute's silence on each day Laika remained in space, while the Royal Society for the Prevention of Cruelty to Animals (RSPCA) received protests even before Radio Moscow had finished announcing the launch.
 Animal rights groups at the time called on members of the public to protest at Soviet embassies.
 Others demonstrated outside the United Nations in New York.
-Laboratory researchers in the U.S. offered some support for the Soviets, at least before the news of Laika's death.
+Laboratory researchers in the US offered some support for the Soviets, at least before the news of Laika's death.